Ascall mac Ragnaill: Legacy

 Seal of Richard de Clare, Earl of Pembroke.
 The device depicts a contemporary mounted knight and footsoldier.

 The successive deaths of Mac Murchada and Ascall appear to have left a power vacuum in Dublin that others strived to fill.
 Immediately after Ascall's fall, Ua Conchobair had the English-controlled town besieged.
-Expugnatio Hibernica records that the High King and St. Lorcán Ua Tuathail, Archbishop of Dublin sent for Gofraid and others in the Isles, asking them to blockade Dublin harbour by sea.
+The Expugnatio Hibernica records that the High King and St. Lorcán Ua Tuathail, Archbishop of Dublin sent for Gofraid and others in the Isles, asking them to blockade Dublin harbour by sea.
 According to the aforesaid source, "the threat of English domination, inspired by the successes of the English, made the men of the Isles act all the more quickly, and with the wind in the north-west they immediately sailed about thirty ships full of warriors into the harbour of the Liffey".
 Unfortunately for the Irish, Islesmen, and Dubliners, the blockade was ultimately a failure, and Dublin remained firmly in the hands of the English.
 Ascall was the last Norse-Gaelic King of Dublin.
 Before the end of the year, Clare relinquished possession to his own liege lord, Henry, who converted it into an English royal town.

 There is evidence post-dating Ascall's fall revealing that he gifted the church of St Brigid, and its surrounding lands, to the priory of the Holy Trinity (Christ Church Cathedral).
 A gardha or garð—Gaelic and Old Norse terms for a peasant settlement—is stated to have belonged to Ascall by Dublin's western gate.
 By 1190, the city gate at Nicholas Street was known in the Anglo-Norman language as porte Hasculf.